Miscellanea¶

 Every contest-dependent model admin should be registered in this site using the

-method “don’t exist” when there is no active contest, that is, they can only be accessed by a contest-prefixed URL and they don’t show up in/admin/
+contest_registermethod.
+You can also register non-dependent model admins like you would normally do using theregistermethod.
+Model admins registered using thecontest_registermethod “don’t exist” when there is no active contest, that is, they can only be accessed by a contest-prefixed URL and they don’t show up in/admin/(but they do in/c/<contest_id>/admin/).

 - oioioi.contests.processors.register_current_contest(request)[source]¶